arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 communications system to broadcast the bomb’s disarm code.
 Use the data spike you’ve been issued on the communications console inside the separatists’ mountain stronghold.
+- Havoc squad sold the bomb to the empire and is defecting
+- Reason for defection is squad was abandoned on Ando Prime

 New Assignment: Although you succeeded in disabling the ZR-57 orbital strike bomb before it could cause any damage on Ord Mantell, the victory was soured by